๐Ÿ“ฃIntro to Marketing

 Why This Matters

-Marketing metrics aren't just numbers—they're the language you'll use to evaluate strategy, justify budgets, and diagnose problems throughout your marketing career.
-You're being tested on your ability to understand what each metric measures, how it's calculated, and when to use it.
-Exams love asking you to compare metrics, identify which one applies to a specific scenario, or explain why a company should prioritize one over another.
+Marketing metrics are the language you'll use to evaluate strategy, justify budgets, and diagnose problems.
+On exams, you're expected to understand what each metric measures, how it's calculated, and when to use it.
+Expect questions that ask you to compare metrics, identify which one fits a specific scenario, or explain why a company should prioritize one over another.

 The metrics in this guide fall into distinct categories: profitability metrics that measure financial returns, customer metrics that track acquisition and retention, engagement metrics that evaluate campaign performance, and market position metrics that assess competitive standing.
-Don't just memorize formulas—know what business question each metric answers and how they relate to each other.
+Don't just memorize formulas.
+Know what business question each metric answers and how the metrics relate to each other.
 A question about improving profitability might require you to connect CAC, CLV, and retention rate in a single response.

 Profitability & Investment Metrics

-These metrics answer the fundamental business question: is our marketing spending actually generating returns?
+These metrics answer a fundamental business question: is our marketing spending actually generating returns?
 They help marketers justify budgets and compare the effectiveness of different strategies.

 Return on Investment (ROI)

-• Measures profitability relative to cost—the ultimate test of whether a marketing investment was worth it
+ROI measures profitability relative to cost.
+It's the ultimate test of whether a marketing investment was worth it.

-• Higher ROI = more efficient spending—but remember that ROI alone doesn't tell you about scale or long-term brand effects
+• Higher ROI = more efficient spending, but ROI alone doesn't tell you about scale or long-term brand effects

 Sales Growth Rate

-• Signals strategy effectiveness—consistent growth attracts investors and indicates sustainable competitive advantage
+• Consistent growth signals strategy effectiveness, attracts investors, and suggests sustainable competitive advantage

-Compare: ROI vs. Sales Growth Rate—both measure success, but ROI evaluates efficiency of specific investments while Sales Growth Rate measures overall business trajectory.
-If an FRQ asks about campaign performance, use ROI; if it asks about company health, use Sales Growth Rate.
+Compare: ROI vs. Sales Growth Rate.
+Both measure success, but ROI evaluates efficiency of a specific investment while Sales Growth Rate measures overall business trajectory.
+If a question asks about campaign performance, think ROI.
+If it asks about company health over time, think Sales Growth Rate.

 Customer Value Metrics